subv3rsiv3/website/_posts/2024-09-29-ai-pilot-projects.md

   image: /assets/images/ai-pilot-projects-header.png
 ---

-# How to Start Small with AI: Pilot Projects that Show Immediate ROI

 Adopting AI doesn't have to be an all-or-nothing investment.
 In fact, many businesses are finding success by starting small with **AI pilot projects** that demonstrate immediate **return on investment (ROI)**.
 Here’s how to start small and reap the benefits of AI without breaking the bank.

 ## Choose Low-Risk, High-Reward Areas